Generalized Distribution Prediction for Asset Returns: Methodology

 \subsubsection{Training Procedure}

-The model is trained using the Adam optimizer with a fixed number of 100 epochs.
+The qLSTM model is trained using the Adam optimizer with a fixed number of 100 epochs.
 Early stopping is employed with a patience parameter of 10, meaning that if the validation loss does not improve for 10 consecutive epochs, training is halted.
 The weights that generated the lowest loss on the validation data are chosen.
+The training details for qDense can be found in appendix \ref{app:dense_training}.